GEMG Iron Condor Strategy

 An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.

-Why this iron condor structure on GEMG specifically: IV rank is unavailable in the current snapshot, so regime-based timing for GEMG is inferred from ATM IV at 216.10% alone, with a market-implied 1-standard-deviation move of approximately 61.95% (roughly $8.93 on the underlying).
-The 34-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated GEMG expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on GEMG should anchor to the underlying notional of $14.42 per share and to the trader's directional view on GEMG etf.
+Why this iron condor structure on GEMG specifically: GEMG IV at 184.40% is mid-range versus its 1-year history, so the credit collected on a GEMG iron condor sits in line with its long-run distribution, with a market-implied 1-standard-deviation move of approximately 52.87% (roughly $3.40 on the underlying).
+The 7-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated GEMG expiries trade a higher absolute premium for lower per-day decay.
+Position sizing on GEMG should anchor to the underlying notional of $6.44 per share and to the trader's directional view on GEMG etf.

 GEMG iron condor setup

-The GEMG iron condor below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With GEMG near $14.42, the first option leg uses a $15.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
-Premiums come from the bid/ask midpoint on the listed GEMG chain at a 34-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
+The GEMG iron condor below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With GEMG at $6.44 on that close, the first option leg uses a $7.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+Premiums come from the bid/ask midpoint on the listed GEMG chain at a 7-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 GEMG shares for the stock leg in covered calls and collars).

 ActionTypeStrike / BasisPremium (est)